cocoyimasa/JavaScript-Interpreter/JSInterpret/README.md

 * <a href= "#china" style="border: 1px solid red ">中文版</a> (中文版链接)

-My JavaScript Interpreter is written all by hand.
+The JavaScript Interpreter is written all by myself.
-Surely I read some sources that written by others.
+Surely I read some source code that written by others, in books or websites.
-I have learned many ideas and used them in my code.
+I learned many ideas and knowledge.
-It is not completed and has many shortages.Many Bugs still can be found in this program.I have not test it strictly.
+It is not good enough and has many shortages, because of lacking of time and some other things.

-Now it supports only the core features in JavaScript.
+Many Bugs still can be found and it is not tested strictly.
+Generally speaking, it is a experimental project for me to test theories which learned from compilers principles.

+Now only the core features in JavaScript are sopported because of lacking of time, energy, instead of unknow how to do and what to do.
+Some day I will be back to modify and improve the code, but not now.

 ## The features it supports as fellows: